What’s the Difference Between a Ducted and Ductless Air Conditioning System?

 Air conditioners provide cool air through two forms of delivery: ducted or ductless systems.
 The majority of homes in the U.S. are built with air ducts made from sheet metal that run from the main air conditioning unit to each room in the house.
 The ducts are hidden in walls and air is delivered to each room through vents.
 In ductless systems, the refrigerant from the outdoor condensing unit is sent directly to an air handler located on the wall or ceiling of a particular room.

 While a ductless system can have several benefits, many homeowners with existing ductwork will be better off from a financial and comfort perspective by using a ducted system.
-The benefits and concerns of a ductless system are:

-Benefits of Ductless
+Benefits of Ductless Air Conditioning System

 - Easy for a contractor to install (no ductwork)